ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 ## Connectivity Options for IBM Cloud

 **Dispersed cloud resources** are resources in more than one location, or even in more than one subnet or VLAN.
 These resources require a routing function to communicate amongst themselves, even within a private network context.
 This document describes a "multiple isolation" tenancy communication option, which often is called a _Customer VRF_.
-It is implemented as an MPLS Layer-3 VPN (RFC 4364) across the global IBM Cloud backbone.
+It is implemented as an MPLS Layer-3 VPN (RFC 4364) across the global {{site.data.keyword.cloud}} backbone.

 In general, the IBM Cloud Platform offers two options for routing across our private network, providing connectivity across pods and datacenters: